3Arts Village: 3 Arts Theater

-3Arts Village was originally the 3 Arts Theater, and was built in 1967, by Ronnie Quibell and his brother.
+3Arts Village was originally the 3 Arts Theater, and was built in 1967, by Ronnie Quibell and his brother, who designed the space with a functionalist approach.

-The building has quite a unique design in the context of Cape Town architecture.
-It was built with functionalism in mind.

 3Arts Village was constructed during a period when the South African construction industry was overloaded, and the South African Department of Community Development had imposed a ban on non-essential building in order to overcome a housing shortage.

 The land owners were told that the building of the theater could only proceed if built by unconventional means that would conserve bricks, bricklayers, plasterers, and carpenters.
 As such, it was decided that construction would be in the form of large concrete elements.

 The theater was known for its non-racial status during the apartheid era in South Africa.
 All races were permitted to attend shows, according to its then-owner.
 Thus, people of all demographics gathered together to enjoy performances at the theater, in what would foreshadow post-apartheid entertainment in the country.

 The upmarket theater attracted guests including Tina Turner, Tom Jones, Curtis Mayfield, Eartha Kitt, The Temptations, Vicky Leandros, and Josephine Baker.